 Thank you for your help.

 (reason for being grateful, for what?, with the preposition за)

 He is said to be a good specialist.

 (lit. – They say about him, that he is a good specialist)

-Practice all today’s examples with the audio track.
+Make sure to memorize the prepositions and practice all today’s examples with the audio track.